huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-user-onboarding/onboarding-setup.md

 When you are happy with the configuration, click the button to **Save changes**.

-As soon as users have completed signup, they will be asked to complete the assigned onboarding modules before being able to access the main app screens.
+As soon as users have completed signup, they will be asked to complete the assigned onboarding modules before being able to access the main Huma App screens.

 **Related articles**: [eConsent](./econsent.md); [Data Consent](./data-consent.md); [Helper agreement](./helper-agreement.md); [Identity verification](./identity-verification.md); [Preferred units](./preferred-units.md)